eduardoamendola/CloudFormation/README.md

 ### CFN-Signal

-A way to send signals to a resource in the stack (like a WaitConditionHandler, as part of a WaitCondition resource).
+A way to send signals to a resource in the stack (like a WaitConditionHandler, as part of a WaitCondition resource, or a CreationPolicy attribute).
 It's used with the command cfn-signal and it can send customized error messages to stack too (-r or --reason attributes).

 Requires: